Transport in Beijing: Taxi

-In 1999, the environmentally unsound "bread cars" (Minivans) (mianbao che, a.k.a. miandi) were decommissioned in a stringent manner.
+In 1999, the environmentally unsound "bread cars" (Minivans) (面包车 (Miàn bāo chē)) were decommissioned in a stringent manner.
 They used to charge CNY 1 per kilometre.
 Although it was sound, budget-wise, their poor environmental record and an increasing consciousness of the image of the capital were the factors that landed them in the dumpster.
 As of 2004, 1.20 RMB/km taxicabs were phased out, and as of 2006 all taxi fares were 2.00 RMB per km with the same 10 RMB starting fare for 3 km rule.
 The Hyundai Elantra is the common new type of taxi, along with the Volkswagen Jetta CiF.